vdabravolski/mxnet-distributed-sample/README.md

 # mxnet-distributed-sample
-example of distributed multi-node/multi-device training of MXNet model
+Example of distributed multi-node/multi-device training of MXNet model using Amazon Sagemaker.